National Retail Federation Speaks Out in Favor of Increasing Vaccine Rates Next Year

 In a statement released Friday night, the organization urged the Biden administration to delay the timeline of the implementation of the Emergency Temporary Standards.
 “We can work together to find visible ways to increase vaccination rates and mitigate the spread of the virus in 2022,” French said.

-With coronavirus cases spiking and the Omicron variant spreading across the country – and beyond U.S. borders – many governments, universities, organizations, companies and smaller businesses have been taking more precautions in recent days.
+With coronavirus cases spiking and the Omicron variant spreading across the country — and beyond U.S. borders — many governments, universities, organizations, companies and smaller businesses have been taking more precautions in recent days.
 The National Football League and National Basketball Association have postponed select upcoming games, Broadway shows like “Mrs. Doubtfire” have temporarily shuttered and the Radio City Rockettes have canceled their “Christmas Spectacular” performances for the remainder of the year.
-Like movie theaters and high school sporting venues, stores, malls and shopping centers remain largely open.
+Movie theaters, high school sporting venues, stores, malls and shopping centers remain largely open.

 French’s statement noted that the NRF “has long maintained that OSHA, in promulgating it’s Vaccine Mandate Emergency Temporary Standard, exceeded the authority granted to it by Congress in 1970 and crafted a rule that is infeasible for employers to implement during the official holiday season.”

 The NRF is the largest global retail trade association.
-The retail sector is the largest private-sector employer in the U.S. and contributes $3.9 trillion to the annual GDP.
+The retail sector is the largest private-sector employer in the U.S. and contributes $3.9 trillion to the annual gross domestic product.